EriksenJ/ra_guide/README.md

 	rscript builddata/code/clean_data.R
 ```

-Running the makefile recipe
+Make `make` run your command

 1. Navigate a command line tool, such as `cmd` to the project folder where the makefile is located.
 2. In the command line, type `make target`, where target is the file you want to build.
-For the example above, you can type `make builddata/out/clean_data.parquet`.
+E.g., `make builddata/out/clean_data.parquet`.

-Important points about using `make`
+How `make` runs your command:

+- When you tell `make` to create a target, `make` first checks the dependencies for that rule.
+If a dependency is itself a target from another rule, `make`moves back to this previous rule.
+This continuous until `make` finds the antecedent dependencies.
+- `make` then checks the timestamps of antecedent dependencies.
+If the dependencies have not changed since the target was last created, `make` won't re-run the commands for that target.
+If the target does not exist, the command is always run.
+- `make` will the move through the linked set of dependencies, running the commands from rules where dependencies have changed since the target was last created.
+- `make` will let you know before it tries to run if a dependency does not exist and there exists no rule to create it.

+Installation:

+- `make` is usually pre-installed on Unix-based systems (like macOS and Linux).
+For Windows, you can install it through tools like Cygwin, GNUWin32, or `rtools`.

+Important syntax notes:

 - _Indentation_: Make sure to use a tab, not spaces, for indentation in the Makefile.
 - _Multiple Languages_: If your workflow involves Stata or SAS scripts, you can include them in the Makefile just like R scripts.
 For instance, `stata -b do my_analysis.do` for a Stata script.

-Efficiency:

-- `make` checks the timestamps of dependencies.
-If a dependency hasn't changed, `make` won't re-run the commands for that target.
-- If your project contains multiple rules related via targets and dependencies, then `make` will find the antecedent output
-- `make` will let you know before running any rules if a dependency does not exist and there exists no rule to create it.

 Line splitting with many dependencies